MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-taskbar.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting allows you to turn off feature advertisement balloon notifications.

 If you enable this policy setting, certain notification balloons that are marked as feature advertisements are not shown.